WCBROW01/PrimeSieve/README.md

 |   100,000,000 |        5,761,455 |
 | 1,000,000,000 |       50,847,534 |

-Upper limit for the Java implementation of this program: 2,147,391,110
+Upper limit for the C implementation of this program: however long your longs are

 ### Build instructions (for C version)